mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Lacking a rigorous methodology for calculating the best frequency, this spec chooses 10 seconds for multi-threaded or asynchronous drivers because some already use that value.
-It MAY be configurable, but it need not be.

-Because scanning has a greater impact on the performance of single-threaded drivers, they MUST default to a longer frequency (60 seconds) and the frequency MUST be configurable.
+Because scanning has a greater impact on the performance of single-threaded drivers, they MUST default to a longer frequency (60 seconds).

 An alternative is to check servers less and less frequently the longer they remain unchanged.